sedzinfo/workingfunctions/docs/reference/plot_qq.md

 - df:

-  dataframe or vector with continous or ordinal data
+  Data frame or vector.
+Non-numeric columns are skipped.

 - title:

-  plot title
+  Character string used as the plot title.
+Default is `""`.

 - base_size:

-  numeric base font size
+  Base font size passed to `theme_bw()`.
+Default is `10`.

-## Details
+## Value

-uses ggplot
+A named list of `ggplot` objects, one per numeric column.

 ## Examples